-Recently open source tools were touted as the solution to all translators’ troubles and a plausible replacement to proprietary applications and industry de facto standards.
+Recently a vendor in our industry touted open source translation tools as the solution to all translators’ troubles.
+They claimed them to be a plausible replacement to proprietary applications and industry de facto standards.

-While GlobalSight and TM2 had their days, opening their source and touting them with Joomla as a killer website translation solution sounds like an attempt to resurrect the dead.
+GlobalSight and TM2 had their days.
+Honestly, opening their source and touting them with Joomla as a killer website translation solution sound like an attempt to resurrect the dead.

 Just ask translators and localizers to tell you what they think of this lethal cocktail.
 Certainly a triple nightmare to most, if not all.